We are a group of practitioners and scholars committed to an ethical and sustainable future of anthropological and ethnographic records.

 Gina Rappaport is the Archivist for Photograph Collections and Head Archivist at the Smithsonian Institution’s National Anthropological Archives.
 Though not an anthropologist, Gina experienced fieldwork when accompanying her father Roy “Skip” Rappaport to Papua New Guinea in the early 1980s, and she was nurtured by the anthropological community growing up, starting with Mervyn Meggitt spiking her milk bottle with rum when she was on a crying jag.
 Before joining the Smithsonian in 2009, Gina was a project archivist at the National Oceanic and Atmospheric Administration’s Pribilof Project Office where she co-authored The Pribilof Islands, a Guide to Photographs and Illustrations, a publication on historical visual resources relating to the history of the Pribilof Islands and the Aleutian people that live there.
 Prior to this Gina worked as a project archivist for a variety of individuals and institutions, including the University of Washington, The National Park Service, and the Winthrop Group.
 Gina received her BA in history at the University of Washington and her MA in history and archives management from Western Washington University.
 Gina’s research interests orient on the integration of archival theory into practice, especially with respect to the management of photographic collections; she explored some of these concerns in her master’s thesis, Limitations and Improvements in the Archival Management of Photographs.
 Another area of equal interest is in working with Native communities to develop protocols for the respectful care of Native cultural heritage held in non-native institutions.

 Hannah Turner is an Assistant Professor at the University of British Columbia’s School of Information.
 She is a critical information studies and museum studies scholar who researches the connection between knowledge, material culture and technology.
 She is interested in the historical classification systems that construct museum knowledge, as well as the ethical uses of new technologies for documenting and returning museum objects.
-I was a previously a Lecturer in Museum Studies at the University of Leicester, and a SSHRC Postdoctoral Fellow in the Making Culture Lab at SFU.
+Turner was previously a Lecturer in Museum Studies at the University of Leicester, held a SSHRC Postdoctoral Fellow in the Making Culture Lab at SFU, and is the author of Cataloging Culture: Legacies of Colonialism in Museum Documentation.
 She received her PhD from the University of Toronto.